Spread betting vs CFD trading

 However, instead of placing a bet per point like in spread betting, you buy or sell a unit of CFDs.
 It can be seen as taking out a contract with your broker to exchange the difference in value once an open trade has been closed.

-The value of each contract will depend on the market you might be trading.
+The value of each contract will depend on the market you might be trading in.

 You calculate the profits or losses that might occur by taking the units of CFDs you might have bought or sold and multiplying it by the amount the market moved with or against you.